Our New Home

 We’ve been very fortunate in the childcare department.
 Since the day my son Mylo entered the world this past August, there’s been a gaggle of grandparents surrounding him and supporting us.
 And we honestly could not be doing it all without them.

-I am so very lucky and so very grateful that I got to spend the first seven months of my son’s life with him.
+I am so very lucky and so very grateful that I got to spend the first seven months of my son’s life at home with him.
 We made new friends, went to the movies, hung out in bars and most of all, we bonded.
 My time off with my son has not only enriched my life, but has affirmed my opinion of this country’s lack of standard, paid parental leave for moms and dads — which pales in comparison to Canada and European countries.

 Because we’re not ready to put Mylo in daycare and because we wouldn’t be able to entertain a nanny salary right now, we’ve relied on our families for help.